United States occupation of Haiti: Vincent presidency

 Under orders to not interfere with elections, the United States observed elections on October 14, 1930, that resulted with Haitian nationalist candidates being elected.
-Sténio Vincent was elected President of Haiti by the Congress of Haiti in November 1930.
+Sténio Vincent was elected president by the Congress of Haiti in November 1930.
 The new nationalist government had a tense relationship with American officials.
 By the end of 1930, Haitians were being trained by Americans for administration roles of their own nation.
-When additional American commissions began to arrive in Haiti, popular unrest broke out and President Vincent reached a secret agreement to ease tensions with the United States in exchange to grant more power to American officials to enact their "Haitianization" policies.
+When additional American commissions began to arrive in Haiti, popular unrest broke out, and Vincent reached a secret agreement to ease tensions with the United States in exchange to grant more power to American officials to enact their "Haitianization" policies.

-Franklin D. Roosevelt, who as Assistant Secretary of the Navy said he was responsible for drafting the 1918 constitution, was a proponent of the "Good Neighbor policy" for the US role in the Caribbean and Latin America.
+Roosevelt, who as Assistant Secretary of the Navy said he that was responsible for drafting the 1918 constitution, was a proponent of the "Good Neighbor policy" for the US role in the Caribbean and Latin America.
 The United States and Haiti agreed on August 7, 1933, to end the occupation.
 On a visit to Cap-Haïtien in July 1934, Roosevelt reaffirmed the August 1933 disengagement agreement.
 The last contingent of US Marines departed on August 15, 1934, after a formal transfer of authority to the Garde.
 The US retained influence on Haiti's external finances until 1947, as per the 1919 treaty that required an American financial advisor through the life of Haiti's acquired loan.

 Effects

 Economy

 The occupation was costly for the Haitian government; American advisors collected about 5% of Haiti's revenue while the 1915 treaty with the United States limited Haiti's income, resulting with fewer jobs for the government to assign.
 Numerous agricultural changes included the introduction of sisal.
 Sugarcane and cotton became significant exports, boosting prosperity.
-However, efforts to develop commercial agriculture produced limited results while American agricultural businesses removed the property from thousands of Haitian peasants to produce bananas, sisal and rubber for export, resulting with lower domestic food production.
+However, efforts to develop commercial agriculture produced limited results while American agricultural businesses removed the property from thousands of Haitian peasants to produce bananas, sisal and rubber for export, resulting in lower domestic food production.

-Haitian traditionalists, based in rural areas, were highly resistant to US-backed changes, while the urban elites, typically mixed-race, welcomed the growing economy, but wanted more political control.
-Following the end of the occupation in 1934, under the Presidency of Sténio Vincent (1930–1941), debts were still outstanding and the US financial advisor-general receiver handled the budget until 1941 when three American and three Haitian directors headed by an American manager assumed the role.
-Haiti's loan debt to the United States was about twenty percent of the nation's annual revenue.
+Haitian traditionalists, based in rural areas, were highly resistant to US-backed changes, while the urban elites, typically mixed-race, welcomed the growing economy but wanted more political control.
+Following the end of the occupation in 1934, under the presidency of Sténio Vincent (1930–1941), debts were still outstanding and the US financial advisor-general receiver handled the budget until 1941 when three American and three Haitian directors headed by an American manager assumed the role.
+Haiti's loan debt to the United States was about 20% of the nation's annual revenue.

 Formal American influence on Haiti's economy would conclude in 1947.
-The United Nations and the United States Department of State would report at the time that Haitian rural peasants, who comprised 90% of the nation's population, lived "close to starvation level".
+The United Nations and the United States Department of State reported at the time that Haitian rural peasants, who comprised 90% of the nation's population, lived "close to starvation level".